stlab/better-code/better-code/src/chapter-2-contracts.md

   ///
   /// - Precondition: `areInIncreasingOrder` is a strict weak ordering
   ///   over the elements of `self`.
-  /// - Complexity: at most N log N comparisons, where N is the number of elements. mutating func sort<T>(areInIncreasingOrder: (T, T)->Bool) { ... }
+  /// - Complexity: at most N log N calls to `areInIncreasingOrder`, where N is
+  ///   the number of elements.
+  mutating func sort<T>(areInIncreasingOrder: (T, T)->Bool) { ... }
 }